Optimal stopping of the stable process with state-dependent killing: Introduction

+where the supremum is over all (possibly infinite) stopping times $\tau$ for the natural enlargement of the filtration of $X^\dag$, and the probability measure $\PP_x$ with expectation $\EE_x$ indicates that $X_0 = x$.

+Optimal stopping problems for Lévy processes have been studied for many years, but the introduction of state-dependent killing brings new complexity to the problem. \citet{ZH} have considered a similar question for general Lévy processes without upward jumps (and with a different gain function $g$ and killing rate $\omega$).
+They applied classical techniques in novel ways to characterise a stopping region which has quite a complex form.
+We take a very different approach: the particular form of $\omega$ means that the process $X^\dag$ inherits from $X$ the self-similarity property characteristic of stable processes, and we show that $X^\dag$ has an intimate relationship with a member of a newly-discovered class of Lévy processes, the double hypergeometric processes.

-where the supremum is over all (possibly infinite) stopping times $\tau$ for the natural enlargement of the natural filtration of $X$, and the probability measure $\PP_x$ with expectation $\EE_x$ indicates that $X_0 = x$.
-The main result of this work is the following theorem, which we initially present only in its broad strokes. \begin{theorem} There exists $\delta > \max(0,\alpha-1)$, uniquely characterised in terms of the parameters of the stable process and the killing coefficient $k$, such that the following holds for the process $X$ started in $x \ne 0$. \begin{enumerate} \item When $0< r<\delta$, the solution of the optimal stopping problem \eqref{ogp4X} is given by the upwards first passage time
+This relationship makes it possible to find a surprisingly explicit solution to the optimal stopping problem: it is optimal to stop when $X^\dag$ enters an interval, the bounds of which can be given explicitly in terms of the parameters of the model.
+This is outlined in the theorem below, which is the main result of this work and which we initially present only in its broad strokes. \begin{theorem} There exists $\delta > \max(0,\alpha-1)$, uniquely characterised in terms of the parameters of the stable process and the killing coefficient $k$, such that the following holds for the process $X$ started in $x \ne 0$. \begin{enumerate} \item When $0< r<\delta$, the solution of the optimal stopping problem \eqref{ogp4X} is given by the upwards first passage time

 where $b^*$ can be found explicitly. \item When $-(\delta - \alpha + 1)<r<0$, the solution of the optimal stopping problem \eqref{ogp4X} is given by the first entrance time